 We will cover the following topics:

 Light.
 It is very important in any photograph, and it has to be just right when expressing emotions.
-For example when you express anger, you might want to keep the scene in dark colors, while photographs expressing joy and happiness are mostly bright and shiny.
+For example when you express anger, you might want to keep the scene in dark colours, while photographs expressing joy and happiness are mostly bright and shiny.

 Composition.
 It is absolutely essential to have an appropriate composition for expressing any emotion through your photograph.
-Sometimes just a slight change of camera angle can make all the difference and emotionally faded image comes to life.
+Sometimes just a slight change of camera angle can make all the difference and an emotionally faded image comes to life.